Upliner/CharMorph-Vitruvian/README.md

 * Gender Neutral morphing allows for many more unique combinations compared to competitors.
 * 4K UDIM Textures, source available for 8K texturing and customization
 * Volume Preserving Rig
-* Support for Many UVs, Including
+* Support for Many UVs, Including 3D Scan Store, Texturing.XYZ, Digital Emily and more.

 ## Downsides